 Why a Learning Community?
-The YCIS Secondary IGCSE programme in Beijing is re-imagining schooling in order to better provide for the students of the connected generation so each is even better equipped for the demands of study and work that awaits them.
+Yew Chung International School of Beijing Secondary is re-imagining schooling in order to better provide for the students of the connected generation so each is even better equipped for the demands of study and work that awaits them.

-The YCIS curricular programme in Years 9–11 includes a wide range coursework leading to IGCSE examinations at the end of Year 11.
-The IGCSE programme has earned a proven reputation as excellent preparation for university, employment, and life; and provides a valuable international benchmark for student performance.
-IGCSE English, IGCSE Chinese, IGCSE Mathematics, IGCSE Science, and Global Perspectives are required courses for all YCIS students.
+The YCIS curricular programme in Years 9–11 includes a wide-ranging coursework leading to IGCSE examinations at the end of Year 11.
+IGCSE has earned a reputation as an excellent preparation for university, employment, and life; it also provides a valuable international benchmark for student performance.
+IGCSE English, Chinese, Mathematics, Science, and Global Perspectives are required courses for all YCIS students.
 YCIS Beijing students are also encouraged to attain the academically rigorous Cambridge International Certificate of Education (ICE).

-The YCIS Challenge programme is designed to prepare and partner with the CAS programme in IBDP.
+The YCIS Challenge programme is designed to prepare and partner with the Care, Action, Service (CAS) programme in IBDP.
 It is an integral way YCIS Beijing attempts to nurture caring, tolerant and responsible global citizens.
 The goal of the YCIS Challenge programme is to increase student participation in extra-curricular activities and develop reflection techniques by completing reflections on their experiences.

 Following the end of year examination period, we deliver a well targeted academic programme.
-During this programme, students are involved in workshops targeting key areas such as academic honesty, the management, presentation skills, resume building, internship preparation, stress management and leadership skills.
+During this programme, students are involved in workshops targeting key areas such as:

 Students engage in group projects based on the concept of 20% Time & Genius Hour.
 This is where students investigate an area of interest emerging from their studies or elect to develop a new skill which is then shared with others.
 The Genius Hour component prepares students for the compulsory requirement at IBDP level of independent research known as the Extended Essay.